-Indianapolis: Snapshot of natural gas leaks
+Indianapolis: Snapshot of natural gas leaks under the streets

-Unfortunately, the device you're using can't show this interactive map.
-Would you like us to email you a link to view later?
+Unfortunately, the device you're using can't show this complex interactive map.
+Please visit again on a tablet or computer.

-- How many leaks: Our readings indicated an average of about one leak for every 200 miles we drove.
+Our readings indicated an average of about one leak for every 200 miles we drove.

 - Pipe materials: Corrosive piping makes up less than 1% of the distribution system.